Is everything eco-friendly?

 Where do we manufacture?

 All of our textiles are made from recycled materials in our facility in Taiwan that specializes in eco-friendly and high-quality textiles, then cut-and-sewn in one of our partner facilities carefully chosen for their values and ethics.
-Our core factory is located in Sun Shui, Cambodia and BSCI certified across a long list of employment and social guidelines, most importantly guaranteeing fair wages, safe and healthy conditions, and zero forced or child labor.
+Our core factory is located in Shen Zhen, China and BSCI certified across a long list of employment and social guidelines, most importantly guaranteeing fair wages, safe and healthy conditions, and zero forced or child labor.